webix-hub/docs/data/api/refs/ui.radio.md

 - api/link/ui.radio_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.radio_hotkey_config.md - sets a hotkey that triggers button clicking
 - api/link/ui.radio_id_config.md - the component ID
-- api/link/ui.radio_inputalign_config.md -
+- api/link/ui.radio_inputalign_config.md - the alignment of an input towards its container
 - api/link/ui.radio_inputheight_config.md - the height of the input area, or a button's text value area.
 - api/link/ui.radio_inputpadding_config.md - padding of text in the input
 - api/link/ui.radio_inputwidth_config.md - the width of the input area, or a button's text value area.
 - api/link/ui.radio_invalidmessage_config.md - sets the text of a validation message
 - api/link/ui.radio_label_config.md - the text label of the control
-- api/link/ui.radio_labelalign_config.md -
+- api/link/ui.radio_labelalign_config.md - the alignment of a label towards its container
 - api/link/ui.radio_labelposition_config.md - positions label in relation to the control
 - api/link/ui.radio_labelwidth_config.md - the width of the label
 - api/link/ui.radio_maxheight_config.md - sets the maximum height for the view